breitnw/THADashboard/README.md

 1. Initialize and enter a Python virtual environment
 2. Install the requirements with `pip install -r requirements.txt`
 3. Initialize the SQLite database with `flask init-db`
-4. Run the project with `flask run`, or alternatively `flask run --debug` to enable live reloading
+4. Run the project with `flask run`, or alternatively `flask --debug run` to enable live reloading

+When deploying to production, first run `flask generate-secret-key` to generate *config.py* in the instance folder, containing a secret key for the application.